dgjinovci/BlenderPlanets/README.md

 ![Panel](img/panel.png?raw=true "Panel")

-By switching in "Viewport Shading" the result will be as shown:
+By switching in "Viewport Shading" the result will be as shown (resolution 7):
 ![Panel](img/planet.png?raw=true "Planet")